flian/webssh/README_en.md

-Webssh. foreHttps: Do you want to force the activation of webssh https.
+Webssh.foreHttps: Do you want to force the activation of webssh https.
 Default value: false

 Project dependency mode is disabled here, and configuration follows the configuration of the main project